Ever take an online course or training segment that made you immediately feel like a pro? You have an Instructional Designer to thank!

-There’s also a range of software created specifically for Instructional Design, like products from Quid Interactive.
+Quid Interactive (A range of software created specifically for Instructional Design)

 Looking to hire an Instructional Designer?
-Let Artisan find you the perfect employee to match with your business.
+Let Artisan’s digital staffing agency find you the perfect employee to match with your business.

 Are you an Instructional Designer?
-View our available jobs and opportunities here.
+View our digital staffing agency’s list of available jobs and opportunities here.